What are the Best Animation School Options in Spain? ACR Takes a Look.

 Below are some of Spain’s best animation school options.
-Browse our list to learn about the different types of programs offered, and where they are located.
-Note that the master’s degree a common option at many top universities.
+Browse our list to learn about the different types of programs offered, and where to find them.
+Note that the master’s degree is a common option at many top universities.

 ECIB, Escola de Cinema de Barcelona, Barcelona, Spain

 ECIB, Escola de Cinema de Barcelona (Barcelona Film School) is the only school in Catalonia to provide training in all three branches of animation.
 The school offers a number of animation programs leading to a Diploma or Master’s degree.
 Options include a Diploma in Animation with Specialization in 2D, 3D and Stop-Motion, and Master’s degrees in Animation and 2D Realization, Animation and Stop-Motion Realization, and CG Animation.
 The school also offers “initiation” courses in 2D Animation, Stop-Motion Animation, and 3D Animation.
 Initiation courses are 124 hours in duration, the Diploma program takes three to four years to complete, depending on specialization, and the Master’s degree programs are 14 months.